Guide to PHP Translation and Website Internationalization

 Translation and Project Practice

-We have successfully implemented website internationalization in multiple projects, and here is one of the solutions we have used.
+We have successfully implemented website internationalization in multiple projects, and below is a solution we have used.

 O.Translator is an online document translation platform that supports PHP file translation and can translate into more than 70 languages worldwide.